CongiuPietroMassimo/NLP-Project/README.md

 This file contains the most important information about this repository

+All notebooks runs locally.
+Instruction to run the scorers are in the challenge readme

 This repository contains the original challenge, zipped and unzipped:
 ./clef2024-checkthat-lab-main-task5
 ./clef2024-checkthat-lab-main-task5.zip

+./dev_qrels -> File used for evaluating the evidence retrieval

 ./Documents -> contains the presentation of the project